theshyhat/hackerfrogs/interviews/02_airman.md

-# Interview with RabbitHeart - 20+ Year Veteran
+# Interview with Airman - 20+ Year Veteran of Infosec
 ### Interview Date: 2025, December 1st
 ## Main Topic Questions
 * What's your hacker origin story?
 Did you go to school for a computer-related program?